 2. What does the training look like to become an Earth’s Natural Touch Certified Interdisciplinary Doula (sm)?

-Our Interdisciplinary Doulas complete 14 months of rigorous training covering a variety of topics that prepare them to support families through pregnancy, labor, birth, postpartum, lactation, and even grief and loss.
-Some of us have added specialties in preconception preparation, lactation, research, advocacy & more.
+Interdisciplinary Doulas complete 14 months (120+ hours) of rigorous training covering a variety of topics that prepare them to support families through pregnancy, labor, birth, postpartum, lactation, grief and loss & more.
+Some of us have added specialties and focus on preconception preparation, lactation, research, advocacy, etc.

 3. Why is our Doula Skills: Beyond the Basics Training Program so long compared to the average 2-5 day Doula trainings?

-Because we know that after just 3-4 days of training, it can be challenging to navigate all of the complexities that often come with supporting families in undervalued and underrepresented communities, who are living with the weight of historical and generational traumas, while navigating institutional racism and all of the social determinants of their health which can all influence their reproductive choices, options, and outcomes.
-This program encompasses a wide range of knowledge from Conception through to Birth to Postpartum and many things in between such as Nutrition, Grief & Loss, Toxic Relationships, Birth Justice, Trauma, Breastfeeding and Much, Much More through several training units.
+Because we know that after just 3-4 days of training, it can be challenging to navigate all of the complexities that often come with supporting families in undervalued communities, who are living with the weight of historical and generational traumas, while navigating institutional racism and all of the social & institutional determinants of health, which can all influence their reproductive choices, options, and outcomes.
+This program encompasses a wide range of knowledge from Conception through to Birth to Postpartum and many things in between such as Nutrition, Grief & Loss, Toxic Relationships, Birth Justice, Trauma Informed Care, Lactation & Much, Much More through several training units.
 Overall, this training will prepare you to support families in many environments and through a wide range of circumstances encompassing the Full Spectrum standard and beyond; becoming an Earth's Natural Touch: Birth Care & Beyond Interdisciplinary Doula (sm).
-We do currently offer abridged trainings only through Agencies and Organizations.

 4. Who should apply to take this training?